 Why we Need to Rid Ourselves of the Food Police

-The food police often end up creating our food reality for us.
+The food police often end up creating our food reality for us rather than focusing on holistic healing.

 Instead of your tuning in and finding which foods bring you the most satisfaction or pleasure, the food police tells you which foods you should and shouldn’t be eating.